Oligo12/cyber-projects/legacy-sentinel-lab/README.md

 ---

-This project documents a **full incident response case study** built on top of a Microsoft Sentinel detection lab.

 The goal of this lab is to demonstrate **how alerts are investigated, scoped, and responded to**, not just how detections are created.

 ---